SugreshwarChandike/AI-Traffic-Controller/simulation/readme.md

-## This Simulation floder is Sample random online input simulated prototype.
+## 📁This Simulation floder is Sample random online input simulated prototype.